SaierLaboratory/TCDBtools/manuals/tmsRepeat.md

     -i, --infile {path}
       Input file with id/accession(s) of the protein(s) to analyze and the coordinates of the TMSs in that protein(s).
+Use option -if to specify the format of this file.
 (Argument is mandatory).

+    -if, --infile-format {string} (optional)
+      Format of the TMS coordenates.
+It can be either 'tms' or 'hmmtop'.
+      (Default: hmmtop)

+    -o, --outdir {path}
+      Output directory where results will be saved.
+      (Default: repeats)

     -s, --seqs {path}
       Directory to access the sequences in FASTA format that will be used to search for repeats.
-      (Argument is mandatory)
+One file per sequence, and the name of the file is the accession of the protein followed by '.faa' (Argument is mandatory)

     -f, --id-format {string}